-LWB has made a commitment to the children in Karukoba Village, near the border of Rwanda, by implementing the following initiatives:
+LWB has helped children in Karukoba Village, near the border of Rwanda, through the following initiatives:

 - Building a Believe in Me school so all the children in this impoverished village can have access to education

-- Implementing both a breakfast and lunch school nutrition program to combat malnutrition
+- Implementing both a breakfast and lunch school nutrition program to help combat malnutrition

 - Creating a sustainable nutrition program with cows, chickens, pigs, and beehives

 - Improving access to water, the most basic of human needs